 Elder Law in California

-California Elder Abuse Law Firm
+Our California Elder Abuse Law Firm Explains the Laws Protecting the Elderly

 Elder abuse takes many forms.
 Sometimes it can be physical, such as when a nursing home employee slaps or pushes a patient.
 Other times, it can be financial, such as when an unscrupulous stockbroker pushes an elderly client into a risky investment.
 In many cases, it can be insidious and difficult to detect, such as prolonged emotional abuse or the persistent failure of a caretaker to meet an elder’s basic physical needs.
 No matter the form, California’s elder abuse laws prevent harm to seniors and allow for recovery in lawsuits should abuse occur.